-The Flash Image to USB Device... button allows you to copy a root file system image onto a USB flash device (e.g. a standard USB Flash Drive or a CompactFlash that is connected directly to the host machine via a USB-to-CompactFlash adapter).
+The Flash USB Device... button allows you to copy a target system image onto a USB flash device (e.g. a standard USB Flash Drive or a CompactFlash that is connected directly to the host machine via a USB-to-CompactFlash adapter).
 Note that IDE/SATA CompactFlash adapters are not supported at this time.